Health Optimization Services

-At the Healthy Weight Center, our dedicated team works on creating a partnership between family members and health care providers to help you take attainable steps towards a healthy lifestyle and weight.
+Our dedicated team works on creating a partnership between family members and health care providers to help you take attainable steps towards a healthy lifestyle and weight.
 In the process, we honor the strengths, cultures and traditions that help create a successful and positive environment for your family.
-Before your family visits the Healthy Weight Center, you will want to be sure that you feel ready to make healthy lifestyle changes.
+Before your family visits health optimization services you will want to be sure that you feel ready to make healthy lifestyle changes.

 Resources for Families and Referring Physicians